Forex Education

-Today, many forex traders use this technique, but it is not a new technique.
-Earlier, most of the traders have ignored it because of its simple looks and doubtful effectiveness.
+Many forex traders use this technique today, but it is not new.
+Unfortunately, most traders have ignored it earlier because of its simple looks and doubtful effectiveness.

 Example: